 The Edmonton Catholic School District was built by those who believe in and support Catholic education.
 They were people of adventure and spirit.
 Today's Catholic students, parents, staff and trustees are also people of adventure and spirit.
 They also believe in a Catholic education that meets academic needs while learning values and morals necessary for a full and productive life.

 People often ask "Why Catholic education?
 Why integrate faith, life and culture with education?"
 The answer is the same today as it was in 1888-to help future citizens discern and develop their God-given talents and reach academic success.
 That is the Catholic way.

 ECSD 125 Years and Beyond

-The film features over 80 people, who each present Edmonton Catholic Schools in the year they were born.
+In 2013-2014 school year the District celebrated its 125th anniversary and the video below was created to capture our deep history.
+In this film over 80 people were featured, who each represent Edmonton Catholic Schools in the year they were born.
 The film chronology flows from the oldest person to the youngest, offering a history of our school district, Edmonton and Alberta.